WATCH THE VIDEO (BELOW)TO GET TO KNOW US

 The author Carol S. Pearson, upon bestowing Jennifer with a teaching and leadership award several years ago, said of her, “She gets more done by 9:00 in the morning than most of us do all day.”

 As a lifelong educator of over 4000 students with 30+ years of classroom experience, she’s been known for constantly creating new courses and innovating programs.
-At Pacifica Graduate Institute, she put all that creative energy and history to good work as the designer and the founding chair of the innovative master’s degree program in Engaged Humanities and the Creative Life, and a doctoral degree program in Jungian and Archetypal Studies.
+At Pacifica Graduate Institute, she put all that creative energy and history to good use as the designer and the founding chair of the innovative master’s degree program in Engaged Humanities and the Creative Life, and a doctoral degree program in Jungian and Archetypal Studies.

 Dennis Patrick Slattery, PhD